+If reimbursed using a per diem, observe that the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.qsa.gov);

+The selected reimbursements were supported by documentation as required by the District's policies.

-- a) If reimbursed using a per diem, observe that the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov). - None of the selected reimbursements were reimbursed using a per diem rate. - b) If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased. - Observed that the selected reimbursements were supported by documentation as required by the District's policies. - c) Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by written policy (procedure #1h). - Observed that the selected reimbursements were supported by documentation of the business/public purpose and other documentation as required by written policy.
-No meal charges were selected. - d) Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement. - One of the five reimbursements was not reviewed and approved, in writing, by someone other than the person receiving reimbursement.
-The other four reimbursements selected were reviewed and approved, in writing, by someone other than the person receiving the reimbursement.
+If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased;

+The selected reimbursements were supported by an original itemized receipt.

+iii.
+Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by Written Policies and Procedures procedure #1A(vii); and iv.
+Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.

+Observed that each reimbursement is supported by documentation of the business/public purpose.

+Observed that each reimbursement was reviewed and approved by someone other than the person receiving reimbursement.

-Contracts
+8) Contracts

-- 15. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
-Alternately, the practitioner may use an equivalent selection source, such as an active vendor list.
+A. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+Alternatively, the practitioner may use an equivalent selection source, such as an active vendor list.
 Obtain management's representation that the listing is complete.
-Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: - Obtained from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period along with management's representation that the listing was complete. - a) Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.
+Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and i.
+Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law;